ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

   to evaluate the system's compliance with its specified requirements.

-In DIRAC project unit tests should be prepared for the developer herself, integration tests could be developed in groups of code responsible persons, for regression tests the responsible person should be a complete subsystem (i.e. WMS, DMS, SMS etc.) manager, while certification tests should be prepared and performed by release managers.
+In DIRAC project unit tests should be prepared for the developer herself, integration tests could be developed in groups of code responsible persons, for regression tests the responsible person should be a complete subsystem (i.e. WMS, DMS, SMS etc..) manager, while certification tests should be prepared and performed by release managers.

 This document will try to formulate the basic requirements for the lowest level of testing: unit tests, on top of which any complicated